-An adjustable-rate mortgage offers an initial interest rate that is lower than most fixed-rate loans.
-If you’re refinancing to an ARM, this can mean a lower monthly payment than your current loan.
+An adjustable-rate mortgage (ARM), sometimes referred to as a hybrid-ARM, offers an initial interest rate that is lower than most fixed-rate loans.
+If you’re refinancing to an ARM, this may mean a lower monthly payment than your current loan.

-For many people in a variety of situations, an ARM is a good mortgage choice, particularly if your income is likely to increase in the future or if you only plan on being in your home for a pre-determined amount of time.
+For many people, an ARM is a good mortgage choice, particularly if your income is likely to increase in the future or if you only plan on being in your home for a pre-determined amount of time.

 To learn more about ARM loan options, call 888-LOAN-391 (888-562-6391) to receive a call from an APGFCU Mortgage Consultant.

 Membership eligibility applies.
-Loans are available only on primary and secondary single-family residences or owner-occupied condominiums located in MD, PA, DE, NJ, VA, NC, SC, and FL.
+Loans are available only on primary and secondary single-family residences or owner-occupied condominiums located in MD, D.C., DE, NJ, PA, NC, SC, FL, and VA.
 Subject to credit approval.